-- Longer time for results
+- Longer time before results become apparent

-Photorefractive Keratectomy is a less used procedure due to LASIK.
-However, it is still the procedure used when LASIK is not the best choice due to eye irregularities.
-As with all laser surgery, there is always a risk and side effects like light sensitivity and halos may not go away.
+Photorefractive keratectomy has become less common because of the success of LASIK.
+However, it is still used when LASIK is not the best choice.
+As with all laser surgery, there is risk, and side effects like light sensitivity and halos may not go away.

 It is important to talk with your eye care doctor about the risks in your specific case.
 Here are some questions to ask your eye care professional about PRK: